NITISHNAVEEN/AI-Powered-Canteen-Management-Sysytem/README.md

 ## 🙏 Acknowledgments

 - *IIIT Dharwad* for providing resources and support
+- *Dr. Animesh Chaturvedi* for guidance on the project
 - *Google Gemini* for AI recommendation capabilities
 - *Firebase* for real-time database infrastructure
 - *Next.js* and *Tailwind CSS* communities for excellent documentation